The Haunted Pumpkin Garden at the New York Botanical Garden: Halloween Fun for NYC Kids

 Although the Haunted Pumpkin Garden is open daily (except Mondays when NYBG is closed) through Thursday, October 31, it's best to stop by on a weekend, when special activities are planned.

 Watch Food Network Challenge winner Ray Villafane transform giant pumpkins into zombies and other creepy creatures.

 Spooky Nighttime Adventure

-Bring your flashlight so you can explore the Haunted Pumpkin Garden in the evening.
+Grab a flashlight so you can explore the Haunted Pumpkin Garden in the evening.
 Listen for critters of the night, sit in on a spooky ghost story, and pose for a pic with skeletons and costumed characters.
 There will be plenty of edible treats, too.
 Advance tickets recommended. $20 per person.

-Haunted Pumpkin Garden is on view Saturday, September 21-Thursday, October 31 (closed Mondays except for Columbus Day) at the New York Botanical Garden. $20-$25 for adults, $8-$10 for children ages 2-12; on weekdays: $20 for adults, $18 for students, $8 for children ages 2-12.
+Haunted Pumpkin Garden is on view Saturday, September 20-Friday, October 31 (closed Mondays except for Columbus Day) at the New York Botanical Garden.
+On weekends and Columbus Day: $25 for adults, $22 for students, $10 for children ages 2-12; on weekdays: $20 for adults, $18 for students, $8 for children ages 2-12.

 This post is sponsored by the New York Botanical Garden's Haunted Pumpkin Garden and was originally published in September 2011.